 Collections and Refunds

-If a property tax bill is not paid by the following March 31, the tax collector sells a tax certificate on that property in order to collect the unpaid taxes.
+Property Taxes are delinquent if not paid by April 1 of the following year at which time 3% interest and advertising cost are added.
+If the property tax is still not paid by the annual Tax Certificate Sale, (occurs the last Saturday in May), then the Tax Collector sells a tax certificate on the property to collect the unpaid taxes.
 A tax deed may be sold if the property owner has not paid all back taxes, interest, and fees within two years.

 Tax collectors also process and issue refunds for overpayment of property taxes.